Prephouse/web/README.md

 (adopted for TypeScript) and the recommended rules for the [_TypeScript ESLint plugin_][ts-eslint-plugin].
 To this end, we utilize [Prettier](.prettierrc), [ESLint](.eslintrc) and [Stylelint](.stylelintrc) to enforce these styling rules.
 If you use VSCode or WebStorm, your code will be auto-formatted whenever you save it.
-Moreover, a pre-commit hook has been created to enforce these styling rules when you attempt to commit your code to the git repository.
+Moreover, the pre-commit hook will check your code for any violations of these styling rules.

 [airbnb-style-guide]: https://github.com/airbnb/javascript
 [ts-eslint-plugin]: